dmitrykoval/vinum/README.rst

-If you need a DBMS designed for data analytics and OLAP, or don't need Python UDFs, consider using excellent `DuckDB <https://duckdb.org/>`_ - it is based on a solid scientific foundation and is extremely fast.
+If you need a DBMS designed for data analytics and OLAP, or don't need Python UDFs, consider using excellent `DuckDB <https://duckdb.org/>`_ - it is based on solid scientific foundation and very fast.

 Dependencies
 ============